bmmpxf/geoserver/doc/en/user/source/security/auth/owsrest.rst

 2. If the user is accessing an unsecured resource, the request is handled normally
 3. If the user is accessing a secured resource:

-  1. An HTTP 401 status code is sent back to the client, which typically forces the client to prompt for credentials.
+  * An HTTP 401 status code is sent back to the client, which typically forces the client to prompt for credentials.
-  2. The service request is then repeated with the appropriate credentials included, usually in the HTTP header as with Basic Authentication.
+  * The service request is then repeated with the appropriate credentials included, usually in the HTTP header as with Basic Authentication.
-  3. If the user has sufficient privileges to access the resource the request is handled normally, otherwise, a HTTP 404 status code is returned to the client.
+  * If the user has sufficient privileges to access the resource the request is handled normally, otherwise, a HTTP 404 status code is returned to the client.

-4. Subsequent requests include the original user credentials
+4. Subsequent requests should include the original user credentials

-.. warning:: MEANING THEY SHOULD INCLUDE, OR ARE INCLUDED BY DEFAULT?

 Examples